 PhRMA represents the country’s leading innovative biopharmaceutical research companies that are devoted to discovering and developing medicines that enable patients to live longer, healthier, and more productive lives.
 Since 2000, PhRMA member companies have invested more than $550 billion in the search for new treatments and cures, including an estimated $51.1 billion in 2013 alone.

-Both PRSM and PhRMA value the human, educational, and research resources that encompass evidence-based regulatory science and are committed to supporting and sustaining education, training, mentoring, and scholarship in regulatory science.
+PRSM and its partners value the human, educational, and research resources that encompass evidence-based regulatory science and are committed to supporting and sustaining education, training, mentoring, and scholarship in regulatory science.